 How will a no-fault divorce work?

 The actual process will remain the same.
 The grounds for divorce will still be the irretrievable breakdown of the marriage, but there will no longer be the need to establish who is at fault.
-This removes the possibility of a divorce being contested in court since one party will be able to state that there has been an irretrievable breakdown of the marriage.
+This removes the possibility of an uncontested divorce being contested in court since one party will be able to state that there has been an irretrievable breakdown of the marriage.

 It will also remove the need for couples to be separated for more than 5 years before the marriage can be ended without consent from the other party.